sudhakar3697/slate/README.md

 Online Clipboard

 ### Features
-* Public slates (Limit in no of characters of a slate, No support for custom slate ID)
+* Public slates (Limit in no of characters of a slate, No support for custom slate ID )
 * User Signup (Username, Password & Google Sign-in)
 * User Authentication
 * Slate creation for authenticated users (Support for customizing slate ID, Sharing slates with or without edit)
 * Delete slates
+* Expiry of slates(For public slates default expiry 24hrs)
+* Notification

 ### Tech stack
 * Express.js